 Third-party apps deliberately suspended? | JDM

-Many third-party apps on Twitter were taken down on Friday, so users couldn’t access their accounts.
+Many third-party apps on Twitter were taken down on Friday, so users mightn’t access their accounts.
 At first glance, this failure seemed to be the cause of a bug, but given the radio silence of Twitter, doubts began to hover.

 Normally, the company communicates with them.
 But the only information transmitted this weekend by the new management of Elon Musk concerned only the very recent liftoff of the Falcon Heavy rocket, the reinforcement of transparency on Twitter with the recommendation code of the platform.

-In short, nothing about decommissioned third-party apps.
+In short, nothing regarding decommissioned third-party apps.

 Internal messages on Twitter indicated that the shutdown of some third-party clients was a company decision rather than a bug, reported The Information over the weekend.
 The report says a project manager told the product team that the company had “started work on communication,” but without providing an official timeline.